Insurance Blog Of India

 If the cause which has caused the loss is not the leading or a dominant Cause, then that cause is not considered as a Proximate Cause, even though that cause may have factually contributed to the loss.

-So, when a chain of events has contributed to a loss, it is first necessary to determine as to what event is responsible for the loss.
-After the Proximate Cause is determined, then it is examined whether the has been caused by an Insured Peril or not.
-If the loss has been caused by a Peril excluded under the
+So, when a chain of events has contributed to a loss, it is first necessary to determine what event is responsible for the loss.
+After the Proximate Cause is determined, it is examined whether the loss has been caused by an Insured Peril or not.
+If the loss has been caused by an Insurance Peril excluded under the Insurance Policy, then the Claim is not payable, even if there are events amongst the chain of events which are responsible for the loss which are caused by Insured Perils.
+It is only the Proximate Cause of loss which will determine whether the claim is payable or not.

 Thus, the Principle of Proximate Cause helps in determining whether the loss is caused by an Insured Peril or not.
 This helps in deciding whether the Insurance Claim is payable under the Policy or not.

-In case of a Named Perils Insurance Policy, the Insured must prove that an Insured Peril has caused the loss and it is for the Insurance Company to determine that an exclusion applies and the claim is not payable.
 In case of an All-Risk Insurance Policy, the Insured has to only show that a Fortuitous loss has occurred to the Insured Property and it is for the Insurance Company to examine and determine that an exclusion applies and the claim is not payable.

 What if more than one peril is responsible for the loss?